Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 2.md

 ![](media/9f4934c5bae8734acd11b9e871c2a420.png)

+Dual quaternion skinning is more expensive than matrix skinning.
+Use it only if deformations look better.

 ## Baking the Entity

 Now, drag your character into a subscene.
 Assign it the new materials, and make sure it has an *Animator* component attached.
 The *Animator* doesn’t need to be configured with anything.
-It just serves as a marker so Kinemation converts it to a skeleton.
+It just serves as a marker so Kinemation bakes it to a skeleton.

 ![](media/9be6de904e3dc9e73410fc9762c0a304.png)